Prospective Interns Must:

 - Be able to participate in academic classes.
 Although we can differentiate the workload based on ability, reading, discussing, analyzing, note taking, and writing about critical ideas in history, politics, social theory, and environmental science will be a component of this course.

-- Be able to participate in strenuous physical activities that may require lifting a minimum of 40 pounds, bike or walk long distances (10 miles max), hike, and work outdoors in the summer months during various weather conditions.
+- Be able to participate in strenuous physical activities that may require lifting a minimum of 40 pounds, hike, and work outdoors in the summer months during various weather conditions.

-- Have more than an introductory understanding of the concept of privilege and possess an interest in multicultural education, intersectional social justice, community organizing, and mutual aid.
+- Have more than an introductory understanding of the concept of privilege and possess an interest in multicultural education, ecology, food justice, agriculture, intersectional social justice, community organizing, and mutual aid.

 - Be able to share common space, help in preparing common meals, and participate in clean-up.